Grtql/Grtql/README.md

 - 👋 Hi, I’m @Grtql;
 - 👀 I’m interested in Computers, Programming and music;
 - 🌱 I’m currently learning at High School in the field of IT technician;
-- 💞️ I’m looking to collaborate on any programming job
+- 💞️ I’m looking to collaborate on any programming job;
 - 📫 How to reach me - null

 <!---